aspose-imaging/Aspose.Imaging-Products/imaging/java/watermark/png/_index.md

 {{% /blocks/products/pf/agp/text %}}

-1. Load PNG file with Image.Load method
++  Load PNG file with Image.load method
-1. Create instance of Graphics from the Image
++  Create instance of Graphics from the Image
-1. Define Font, Brush and Format for watermark text
++  Define Font, Brush and Format for watermark text
-1. Draw watermark using drawString(...) method
++  Draw watermark using Graphics.drawString method
-1. Save image to disc in PNG format
++  Save image to disc in PNG format

 {{% /blocks/products/pf/agp/feature-section-col %}}